JoseCarioca/JoseCarioca/README.md

 - ⚡ Fun fact: ...
 -->

-### Hi there, I'm JoseCarioca 👋
+### Hi there, I'm Agustín 👋
 About Me

 🎓 I'm currently studying a Bachelor's degree in Computer Science at the University of Cadiz.
+Curiosity brought me in, and ignorance keep me humble enough to stay.

+🌱 I'm still learning software development, data analytics, computability theory, mathematics... the list just keeps growing!

+😄 Pronouns: He/him

+💬 Mostly harmless... but pushes frequently.